 As always, consult with your own medical doctor before making any significant changes to your exercise or diet habits.

 This article provides just a general overview with a few examples.
-To see one video of the trap table with all of the most popular exercises, go to Part 2 “A Complete Trap Table Workout.”
+To see one video of the trap table with all of its most popular exercises, go to Part 2 “A Complete Trap Table Workout.”
 You might find it highly motivating!